seyhunsaral/zbrac/README.md

 `pip3 install zbrac` ( or `pip install zbrac` if pip is for Python 3)

+Please note that you might need to update your pip version before being able to download dependencies properly.
+You can update your pip verison with the following commend:

+`pip3 install --upgrade pip`

 Then if python binary folder is set up properly, `zbrac` command opens the software. zBrac can also be run with a python interpreter:

 ```